Path Valley Railroad

-Intended as an extension of the Newport and Shermans Valley Railroad, it was to begin at that railroad's terminus in New Germantown and run southward along Sherman Creek and Big Spring Run.
+Intended as an extension of the Newport and Shermans Valley Railroad, it was to begin at that railroad's terminus in New Germantown and run southward along Shermans Creek and Big Spring Run.
 Around what is now Big Spring State Forest Picnic Area, the line would climb through a series of curves on a 4% grade and pass through a 2600 ft tunnel under Conococheague Mountain named Conococheague Mountain Tunnel to bring it into Burns Valley.
 It would run down Burns Valley into Path Valley and through the town of Doylesburg, ending at Fannettsburg.
 An extension through the Concord Narrows was also contemplated, which could have connected to the East Broad Top Railroad and the Tuscarora Valley Railroad.